-Each of program is a multi-year program and each classroom is made up of students spanning multiple ages.
+All of our progrtams are multi-year programs, and as such, each classroom is made up of students spanning multiple ages.
 This creates a unique and rich experience for the children.

 We adhere to core Montessori principles as outlined by Association Montessori Internationale (AMI).
 This organization was founded by Dr. Maria Montessori to maintain the integrity and delivery of an authentic and complete Montessori program.

 Our programs meet the the academic, cognitive, social, emotional, physical, and

 non-religious spiritual needs of our students.
 The learning is self-paced and guided by the child's curiosity within an academic and community-based framework that connects all subjects to each other and to the Earth.

 The Primary Program is for children age 3-6 years old.
 It is a three-year program in which students start at 3 to 3.5 years of age.
 Children will complete their Kindergarten year with us, and take on the role of leaders in the classroom during their third year.
 Entry at age 4 and 5 years old is considered if transferring from another Montessori Program.

 Our Primary programs are available at Nanaimo and Parksville Campuses.
 We are licensed through the Island Health Child Care Licensing authority.
 Our Nanaimo Campus licence is KRIS-AB5S6D; Parksville Campus license is TMGN-8FHS46.